 “Questions.
 My preference is to deal with them at any point as we go through.
 I know we only have 45 minutes and I will make sure we finish on time.
 Does that work for you?”

 99.9% of the time you will get a yes, plus there are two key benefits to this approach.

 First, it makes the presentation more interactive and engaging, which is a huge positive.
 Second, it makes it easier for you to answer the questions.
 Think about it for a moment.
-It is far better to receive and answer a question in the moment whilst it is fresh in your mind as oppose to someone asking a question asking at the end about a point you made right at the start of your presentation.
+It is far better to receive and answer a question in the moment while it is fresh in your mind as opposed to someone asking a question asking at the end about a point you made right at the start of your presentation.

 The final thought on leading the presentation is simply this.